Lilypad-Tech/lilypad-docs/lilypad/faqs.md

 ### How do I check my Lilybit\_ rewards?

-You can check your rewards by pasting your nodes wallet address into the following inteerfaces:
+You can check your rewards by pasting your nodes wallet address into the following interfaces:

 ### How does Lilypad use blockchain, and why do I need both ETH and Lilypad tokens to run a job?